alexharri/website/posts/planes.md

 ### Handling parallel planes

-If the two plane normals were perfectly equal (parallel) we'd get a $\vec{d_I}$ of $(0, 0, 0)$—not a valid normal.
-However, numerical precision and noisy inputs mean we often need to deal with _roughly_ parallel normals.
+When finding the intersections of planes, the case where the planes do not intersects need to be handled.
+In the case where the two plane normals are parallel, the cross product yields the vector $(0, 0, 0)$.
+So if $|\vec{d}| = 0$ the planes do not intersect.

-This means that our plane-plane intersection code should yield a result of "no intersection" when the magnitude of $\vec{d_I}$ is less than some epsilon.
+For many applications, we'll want to treat planes that are _almost_ parallel as actually being parallel.
+This means that our plane-plane intersection procedure should yield a result of "no intersection" when the magnitude of $\vec{d}$ is less than some epsilon.

 ```cs
 Line PlanePlaneIntersection(Plane p1, Plane p2) {